Scholarly Work · Citations & Lectures

 American & Muslim?
 Responses from U.S. Female Converts to Islam

-Remote guest lecture for Dr. Deanna Womack's Global Religions on Women and Islam in America · Georgia Tech & Candler School of Theology · February 21, 2017
+Invited remote guest lecture for Dr. Deanna Womack's Global Religions: Women and Islam in America course · Candler School of Theology, Emory University / Georgia Institute of Technology · February 21, 2017

 2016